Emergency #: 416-675-6622 ext. 4000

 Humber College and the University of Guelph-Humber (Humber) take the safety of our community seriously.
 As part of that commitment to safety, Humber will reinstate annual Active Attacker drills in September 2022.
 The drills were postponed during the pandemic.

 The goal of these drills is to test our procedures and ensure community members know and understand what to do in the unlikely event of an active threat on any of our campuses or locations.
 Active Attacker drills take place every year during the third week of September.
-There is a change in the dates and locations for the drills for 2022.
-Please see updated information below:
+The dates for 2022 are:

 An announcement will be made using the Public Address system to let community members know immediately before the drill is about to start.